 Back in 2016, we wrote about our company benefits for the first time.
 With being honest as one of our fundamental company values and the impact of employee benefits on happiness, we don’t see a reason in keeping them secretive.
 Here is a detailed and updated look at the compensation and bonuses we provide to our heroes in 2019.
 Happy new year, everyone!

 We are a remote company based in Belgium.
-While most people work as employees in Belgium, we also have colleagues working in Canada, Brasil, Argentina, Croatia, Poland, Portugal, and France.
+While most people work as employees in Belgium, we also have colleagues working in Canada, Brasil, Argentina, Germany, Croatia, Poland, Portugal, and France.
 The reason our remote colleagues work as full-time madewithlove freelancers is that a global office comes with interesting (legal) challenges and barriers.
 We try to bridge the gap between the two employment structures and iron out as many differences as possible since we believe it is essential to offer every single one of us commensurate benefits.
 With our current package, we think we found the right balance in the total compensation we can offer, no matter where our colleagues live.

 The war on talent is mighty hard in Belgium.
 Finding quality developers is hard in a country where everyone lives spitting distance from each other, let alone retaining them while competing with the big firms overseas and the persistence of pesky recruiters.
 Each (smart) city, university, big apartment block, successful scale up and ‘frietkot’, all of it, is just a football’s toss away.
 Making it even harder for tech-firms to snatch good people.
 Yet, we shouldn’t be complaining about the number of exceptional employees that find their way to our job openings page.
 It was only a logical next step in our ever-changing business model to help our clients with hiring skilled people.